Roll7

-Rollingmedia Limited (trade name: Roll7) is a British video game developer based in London.
-Founded in 2008 by Simon Bennett, Thomas Hegarty, and John Ribbins, the company initially developed educational games on a contract basis before shifting to original intellectual properties in 2012.
+Rollingmedia Limited (trade name: Roll7) was a British video game developer based in London.
+Founded in 2008 by Simon Bennett, Tom Hegarty, and John Ribbins, the company initially developed educational games on a contract basis before shifting to original intellectual properties in 2012.
 Roll7's OlliOlli, first released in 2014 for the PlayStation Vita, became highly successful and landed the company a publishing deal.
-Roll7 later developed OlliOlli2: Welcome to Olliwood (2015), Not a Hero (2015), and Laser League (2018).
-Since May 2015, all employees are remote workers.
-Roll7 is part of Private Division since November 2021.
+Roll7 later developed OlliOlli2: Welcome to Olliwood (2015), Not a Hero (2015), Laser League (2018), and Rollerdrome (2022).
+Since May 2015, all employees were remote workers.
+Roll7 became a subsidiary of Private Division since November 2021, until the studio's closure in 2024.

 History

-Roll7 was founded by friends Simon Bennett and Thomas Hegarty, alongside creative director John Ribbins.
+Roll7 was founded by friends Simon Bennett and Tom Hegarty, alongside creative director John Ribbins.
 They had been working together at their "youth multimedia training company" RollingSound when the British television network Channel 4 commissioned the production of a video game for its anti-knife crime season "Disarming Britain".
 They decided to produce games under a sister venture to RollingSound, establishing Roll7 in 2008.
 Their game for Channel 4, titled Dead Ends, was released on 25 June 2008.
 Roll7 continued creating educational games on a contract basis.
 One such project was Focus Pocus, a game for children with ADHD, which Neurocog Solutions released for NeuroSky's MindWave headset in February 2012.
 The studio expressed its desire to develop original intellectual properties but devised that it needed to save up funds first.
 An iOS game, Gets to the Exit, was released in July 2012.
 Although receiving favourable reviews, it was a commercial failure.

 With the intent of creating games for consoles and personal computers, Roll7 began developing several prototype games in 2012.
 They met with James Mardsen, the manager of the indie game studio FutureLab, in July that year.
 Mardsen advised them to discuss these prototypes with Shahid Ahmad, a senior business development manager for Sony.
 At the time, Ribbins was working on an iOS prototype of a skateboarding game titled OlliOlliOlli, which he pitched to Ahmad upon Hegarty's request.
 After playing the game for roughly half an hour, Ahmad requested the game be brought to Sony's PlayStation Vita platform.
 While developing the game, Roll7 consisted of five people.
 The company released it as OlliOlli for the PlayStation Vita in January 2014.
 The game became a surprise success and won the BAFTA award for the best sports game in March 2015.
 This success led to a publishing deal with Devolver Digital and the eventual release of a sequel, OlliOlli2: Welcome to Olliwood, in March 2015.
 During this time, the team grew to seven members.
 Another Roll7 game, Not a Hero, was published by Devolver Digital in May that year.
 This project was largely developed by five freelancers who worked remotely.
 Bennett described this process as "thoroughly enjoyable" and, consequently, Roll7 shut down its Deptford offices in late May 2015 and shifted all company operations to remote work.